 The Bobcafe is open from Tuesday to Sunday 10am to 6pm.
 For the guest bobsled rides, check dates and times here.
 The 800m bobsled rides don’t need a reservation (just go to the Bobcafe) but the race bobsled rides do.
 These can be booked by emailing or calling – details can be found here.

-5. Be James Bond from Spectre at ice Q
+5. Visit the James Bond Spectre film location at ice Q

 For a rather special experience, take a cable car up to the ice Q restaurant, Austria’s highest located toque-rated gourmet restaurant at 3,048 metres above sea level.
 Sat on the peak of the Gaislachkogl mountain in Sölden, the ultra-modern building is most well known for being the location where James Bond’s ‘Spectre’ was filmed.